-The proposed station expansion development is more than two acres resulting in the need for post-construction storm water best management practices to treat storm water runoff for pollutants and to reduce adverse impacts to receiving waters per the Ohio EPA General Permit Part III.G.2.e.
+The proposed station construction is more than two acres resulting in the need for postconstruction storm water best management practices to treat storm water runoff for pollutants and to reduce adverse impacts to receiving waters per the Ohio EPA General Permit Part III.G.2.e.
 The post-construction storm water practices shall provide long-term management of runoff quantity and quality to protect the receiving streams' physical, chemical and biological characteristics and maintain the function of the stream.

-For this project, a detention basin will provide storm water runoff quantity and quality management.
-It will be equipped with an outlet structure that regulates the discharge.
+For this project, an infiltration basin will provide storm water runoff quantity and quality management.
 See Appendix 5 for the Storm Water Calculations Report and Appendix 6 for the Long-Term BMP Maintenance Plan for the proposed BMP's.